Save the date for 2015 Network Leadership Training Academy: May 28-30, 2015

 is led by a recognized leader in the field and will be a variety of

 small group, breakout, and large group interactions.
-See HERE for the agenda, and HERE for a profile of the 2014 trainers.

 By the end of the training, participants will learn how to:

 - Understand more clearly and better assess the logic of and rationale for networks

 - Better understand why networks develop and what conditions influence their form and success

 - Better understand their own networks, how they operate and how they are structured

 - Have a basic understanding of social network analysis concepts and methods

 - Work more effectively with other organizations in their networks

 - Work more effectively with members of their own organizations who are working in a network setting

 - Improve the benefits of network involvement for their own organization while minimizing drawbacks